phuang1024/phuang1024/no_java.md

   one is easier to use.
 Having water faucets in your house is worse than not if you don't use them because it involves drilling holes into walls.
 However, we still prefer having them.
 Why?
 This is left as an exercise to the reader.
+* The compiler does not allow some coding techniques, in the hope of reducing accidental errors.
+One example is unreachable code, which is an error, not a warning!
+What if we want to stop the last part of a function as a test debug by putting an early return statement?
+We cannot do that, and we must comment the whole block, which takes a few extra seconds, but more importantly, reduces the programmer's morale as they see the flaws of the Java compiler.

 If you are in a course which teaches Java, I highly recommend you learn C++ and/or Python on the side so you finish the class with useful skills.